 Here are some pictures of the final result.

-The final result was a little drier than I wanted them to be, but they were very tasty.
-I think the last 45 minutes might have been too long or I didn’t add enough juice.
-I didn’t use a drip pan either.
+The final result was a little drier than I wanted, but they were very tasty.
+I think the last 45 minutes might have been too long, or I didn’t add enough juice, and I didn’t use a drip pan either.
 The flavoring was fantastic, however.
-If I want to be a pit master, I’ll have to make some adjustments.
-While I don’t ever plan on competing, I do want to take cooking on the big green egg seriously enough that my cooks can compete.
+Using a drip pan or slightly shortening the foil stage would likely help retain more moisture on future cooks.

 Equipment